laet4x/blog/content/2022_CTF/HTB/htb_cyber_apocalypes.md

 ## Kryptos_Support
 ![](web1/1.png)

-During my enumeration we got a field which you can submit via form and login portal
+During my enumeration we got a field which you can submit via form then another page which is login portal

-I submit a test content and we this:
+I submit a test content and we got this:

 ![](web1/2.png)

-This a message give me a hit of possible XSS attack to get an Admin Cookies, and yes i send a crafted xss payload to get the admin cookies.
+This a message  that give me a hint of possible XSS attack to get an Admin Cookies, and yes I send a crafted xss payload to get the admin cookies.
 Gotcha!

 ![](web1/3.png)